 Mission: To sustain the independence of those we serve by providing services and activities regarding nutrition, advocacy, education, and recreation through the Meals on Wheels Spokane program and Mid-City Concerns Senior Center.

 Since 1967 Mid-City Senior Center has provided a nutritional and social lifeline for seniors through our downtown meal site in Spokane and Meals on Wheels delivery to elderly, disabled homebound seniors.
-The center is open five days a week and provides a warm, inviting, and safe atmosphere for men and women who are predominantly living alone, isolated in apartment rooms, and existing on incomes far below the federal Poverty level.
-75% of those using the center are 75 years or older.
+The center is open five days a week and provides a warm, inviting, and safe atmosphere for men and women who are predominantly living alone, isolated in apartment rooms, and existing on incomes below the federal Poverty level.

 We invite those 60 years and older to join us in our senior center.
-Senior center activities and special events include Bingo, movie days, live music, dancing, pool, games, holiday parties, etc. Take advantage of the extra perks the senior center has to offer by becoming a member!
-Membership is only $25 per year and includes: 1 haircut every other month, computer room and internet access, Christmas gift at the end of the year, etc. Contact us or stop by to learn more.
+Senior center activities and special events include Bingo, movie days, live music, games, holiday parties, etc. Take advantage of the extra perks the senior center has to offer by becoming a member!
+Membership is only $25 per year and includes: haircuts, internet access, monthly birthday celebrations, Christmas gift at the end of the year, etc. Contact us or stop by to learn more.

 3151 E 27th Ave.